corda/corda-runtime-os/cordapp-test-utils/README.md

 ## Instance vs Class upload

 Simulator has two methods of creating nodes with responder flows:
-- via a class, which will be constructed when a response flow is initialized.
+- via a flow class, which will be constructed when a response flow is initialized.
-- via an instance, which must be uploaded against a protocol.
+- via a flow instance, which must be uploaded against a protocol.

 Uploading an instance allows flows to be constructed containing other mocks, injected logic, etc. It also allows mocks to be used in place of a real flow.
 For instance, using Mockito: